 - Once the cookies are iced, let them set at room temperature until the icing is firm.
 If you need to stack the cookies, place pieces of wax paper between layers so they don't stick.

-And since the ingredients are available year-round, this recipe should really come out of the recipe box more often: for potlucks, after-school snacks, to have with a cup of homemade Pumpkin Spice Coffee, and to bring to a friend.
+And since the ingredients are available year-round, this cookie should really come out of the recipe box more often: for potlucks, after-school snacks, to have with a cup of homemade Pumpkin Spice Coffee, and to bring to a friend.

 💬 Have you tried these cookies?
 Leave a comment and a star rating below.

-Easy Iced Pumpkin Spice Cookies
+Soft Pumpkin Cookies

 Ingredients